hashbanger/hashbanger/README.md

 My name is Prashant.
 I am an Engineer currently working as a **_Data Scientist_**.

-In my professional life I deal with problems in the domain of **_Machine Learning_**, such as image processing, natural language processing and data analysis & vizualisation.
+In my professional life, I work on problems in the domain of Machine Learning, including image processing, natural language processing, data analysis and visualization, and increasingly, Generative AI and Large Language Models (LLMs).

-I am _less-mathematician-more-programmer_ data scientist who self learned the domain through online sources and trying to catch up with all the mathematical aspects of the practical knowledge that I apply everyday as much as I could.
+I consider myself a "less-mathematician, more-programmer" data scientist — a self-learner who entered the field through hands-on experience and practical problem-solving.
+While I apply machine learning techniques daily, I continue to strengthen my understanding of the underlying mathematics to bridge the gap between theory and practice.

 ### Connect on Twitter: